 c) Make a new measurement on the same image.

 g) You were first asked what might the Plotter tool be used for.
 Do you have a better idea now?
-Record it in the JOURNAL BOX.
+Record your answer in your journal.